FirebaseExtended/firebase-queue/README.md

 ### Starting Tasks in Specific States (Optional)

-When using a custom spec, you can pass a `_state` key in with your object, which will allow a custom spec's worker(s) to pick up your task further down the job pipeline, rather than starting at the starting spec.
+When using a custom spec, you can pass a `_state` key in with your object, which will allow a custom spec's worker(s) to pick up your task at a specific spec, rather than starting with the starting spec.

 ```js
 {